naman14/opus-encdec/README.md

-# Opus Encoder & Decoder
+# Opus JS Encoder / Decoder

 A javascript library to encode and decode Opus (with/without Ogg container) using WebAssembly.